borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 </figure>
 <br />

-In this post we will review some general aspects of optimization-based state estimation methods, and how to input and output consistent quantities and uncertainties from them.
-We will start with some
+In this post I will review some general aspects of optimization-based state estimation methods, and how to input and output consistent quantities and uncertainties, i.e, covariance matrices, from them.
+We will take a (hopefully) comprehensive tour that will cover _why we do the things the way we do_, aiming to clarify some _uncertain_ things about working with covariances.
+We will see how most of the explanations naturally arise by making explicit the definitions and conventions that sometimes we implicitly assume when using these tools.

-This post summarizes and extends some of the interesting discussions we had in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group, and I hope it will help to clarify some _uncertain_ things about working with covariances.
+This post summarizes and extends some of the interesting discussions we had in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
+We hope that such space will continue to bring to the table relevant questions shared by all of us.

 ## A simple example: a pose graph
-As a motivation, we will consider a similar pose graph to ones used in other GTSAM examples:
+As a motivation, we will use a similar pose graph to ones used in other GTSAM examples:

 Insert image>_